bxdoan/bxdoan/README.md

 <div align="center">

-> Definiteness of purpose is the starting point of all achievement.
+> The person who says it cannot be done should not interrupt the person who is doing it.

-> — W. Clement Stone —
+> — Chinese Proverb —

 </div>